-Toyota RAV4 Hybrid costs, insurance, warranty & tax
+Toyota RAV4 Hybrid running costs, insurance, warranty & tax

 The Toyota RAV4 represents a good deal for company-car users, but private buyers are likely to find a diesel SUV cheaper to buy and run